Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 3.1 The rights of Mother Earth

-If the Earth can be likened to a mother, it is because it constitutes the generative power of all forms of life.
-It is therefore a question of creating the conditions for the regeneration of the cycles of life by caring for this “indivisible community of life composed of interdependent beings intimately linked to each other by a common destiny”16, as is put into practice in “buen vivir”17 – a formula that designates a communal way of life based on a holistic approach to the relations between humans and non-humans.
+The comparison of the Earth to a mother reflects its role as the generative force behind all forms of life.
+The goal is to create the conditions for regenerating the cycles of life, by caring for the “indivisible community of life composed of interdependent beings intimately linked to each other by a common destiny”.16 This approach is put into practice by “buen vivir,” Footonote 17 a concept describing a communal way of life based on a holistic approach to the relations between humans and non-humans.

 3.2 River institutions and river narratives

-Indigenous struggles and declarations of the rights of Mother Earth in Ecuador (2008) and Bolivia (2010) have prompted a series of important institutional innovations on all continents of the planet: in Colombia, India, New Caledonia, New Zealand, Canada.
-In the European context, the years 2019-2021 have also seen the blossoming of several initiatives: in the Loire, the Rhône, the Tavignanu, groups of inhabitants are demanding recognition of rights for their rivers or for the ecosystem in which they live.
+Indigenous struggles and declarations of the rights of Mother Earth in Ecuador (2008) and Bolivia (2010) have sparked significant institutional innovations across continents: in Colombia, India, New Caledonia, New Zealand, Canada.
+In Europe, between 2019-2021, several initiatives emerged: in the Loire, the Rhône, and the Tavignanu, local communities have mobilized to demand legal recognition of the rights of their rivers and the ecosystems they inhabit.

-More recently, in October 2023, the Mar Menor lagoon (in Murcia, Spain) was the subject of a popular law validated by the Spanish Senate that recognises it as a legal entity.
-These claims are not limited to an instrumental use of law that reduces personality to a “legal fiction” that can be attributed to non-individual subjects (as for associations, companies, States), much more, they accompany or translate deeper social and cultural transformations that bring into play the way in which the inhabitants of a territory contemplate their relationships with all living beings18.
-They give rise to the emergence, in the Western context, of new potential forms of inventive autochtonies, and draw the contours of a democracy of the living on the scale of territories of life.
-It is therefore urgent to invent river-institutions and the river stories19 that accompany them.
+In October 2023, the Mar Menor lagoon in Murcia, Spain, became the subject of a popular law, validated by the Spanish Senate, that recognised it as a legal entity.
+These initiatives go beyond the instrumental use of law, which reduces personality to a “legal fiction” that can be attributed to non-individual entities such as associations, companies, and states.
+Instead, they accompany or translate deeper social and cultural transformations, expressing how the inhabitants of a territory cultivate their relationships with all living beings.18 Such rights pave the way for new potential forms of inventive autochthonies within Western contexts, outlining the contours of a democracy of the living at the scale of territories of life.
+There is then an urgent need to invent river-institutions and accompanying river-stories.19

 3.3 Water peoples and their hydroworlds